 When developing scripts, the QA performance engineer should carefully compare the network traffic generated by the load scripts with the traffic from the browser of a real user.
 This can be done with the help of the sniffing tool Fiddler.

 The structure and the size of requests and responses must be exactly the same.
 The key server responses should be checked for proper performance as the modern systems may respond to a user with a special error notification rather than an HTTP code when an error occurs.
-The performance testing tools allow to set up criteria for checking server responses.
+The performance testing tools allow us to set up criteria for checking server responses.

 Besides the steps described above, a particular emphasis is also paid to the browser data cashing emulation and simulation of other features of the client’s work.
 This approach helps to apply a load to the real one as close as possible.